🧬

 Common inquiries about the breed

-Are Peruvian Hairless Dogs completely hairless?
+Are coated Peruvian Hairless Dogs allowed in the show ring?

 Are they good with children?